 Skip to content

 Devices that expose several identical sub-units — heating circuits, channels, phases, MPPT modules — repeat the same registers at a fixed step.
-There are two ways to model them, depending on whether the count is known when you write the code or only at poll time.
+A repeating_group models one instance as a Component and gives the parent a typed list of them.
+The count is a fixed int, or a register the device reports at poll time.
+For example, a SunSpec multiple-MPPT model (160) carries an N point saying how many modules follow.

 from modbus_connection.model import Component, integer, repeating_group